Beth Gibbons

 Beth Gibbons (born 4 January 1965) is an English singer and songwriter.
-She is the singer and lyricist for the band Portishead, which has released three albums.
-She released an album with Rustin Man, Out of Season, in 2002, followed by an album with the Polish National Radio Symphony Orchestra in 2019.
+She is the singer and lyricist for the band Portishead, who have released three albums.
+She released an album with fellow English musician Rustin Man, Out of Season, in 2002, and a recording of contemporary Polish composer Górecki's Symphony No. 3 in 2019 with the Polish National Radio Symphony Orchestra.
+In 2024, she released her first solo album without collaboration, Lives Outgrown.
+The album received critical acclaim and was nominated for the 2024 Mercury Prize.

+On 28 June 2025, Gibbons appeared on stage at Glastonbury.

 Early life

 Gibbons was born in Exeter, Devon, England and raised on a farm with three sisters.
 Her parents divorced when she was young.
+She attended St Katherine's School in Pill, Somerset.

-At 22, she moved to Bath, then Bristol to pursue her singing career, where she met Geoff Barrow, her future collaborator in Portishead.
+At 22, she moved to Bath.
+To pursue her singing career, she then moved to Bristol, where she met Geoff Barrow, her future collaborator in Portishead, on an Enterprise Allowance course in 1991.